We are the Young Changemakers; we love theatre, and we’re passionate about bringing young people back to it.

 Facebook: Queens Theatre Young Changemakers

-At the moment we are made up of five individuals, all from different backgrounds, all living and studying/working in Outer East London and Essex.
-We are looking for 3-4 new people who share our ambitions and want to be part of the team.
-If you are aged 18-25 and would like to get involved, please send either a 50 word statement, or short video clip or voice note, explaining why you’d be interested in taking part to: Youngchangemakers@queens-theatre.co.uk
+At the moment we are made up of nine individuals, all from different backgrounds, all living and studying/working in Outer East London and Essex.
+If you’d like to get involved, contact Youngchangemakers@queens-theatre.co.uk

 Ashleeka is currently working at the Financial Times as a Business Development Intern.
 Her role involves her helping to organise and plan events that will help the financial times gain revenue as well as attract a younger audience.
 However, Ashleeka’s passion truly lies within the world of theatre and helping to bring in young BAME individuals into the arts